samrwright/govuk-design-system/src/patterns/create-accounts/index.md

       anchor: "wcag-reuse-account-information"
     },
     {
-      text: "make sure that cognitives tests, such as CAPTCHA, are not needed for users to create an account",
+      text: "make sure that cognitives tests, such as CAPTCHAs, are not needed for users to create an account",
       anchor: "wcag-avoid-cognitive-test"
     }
   ]